Zowe-Java-SDK/ZosShell/README.md

             "sshport" : "xxxx",
             "downloadpath": "C:\\ZosShell",
             "consolename": "",
-            "accountname": "",
+            "accountnumber": "",
             "prompt": "$(hostname)",
             "window": {}
         }
     ]

+Explanation of some of the variable settings:

+    downloadpath specifies the location on your disk drive to store downloaded data consolename specifies the console name to use to perform MVS console command accountnumber specifies the account number needed to perform TSO command prompt specifies value to display for the application prompt

 The following JSON variable settings are converted into environmental variables within the shell:

     hostname as HOSTNAME
     downloadpath as DOWNLOAD_PATH
     consolename as CONSOLE_NAME
+    accountnumber as ACCOUNT_NUMBER
     prompt as PROMPT

-ENV command will display the variables if they were set with a value in the configuration JSON file.
+Each of these environmental variables will appear at app startup via ENV command if any have a value specified within the configuration JSON file.

-<b>ACCOUNT_NUMBER</b> is environment variable will be initially defined on app startup from accountnumber setting if a value exist.

-ACCOUNT_NUMBER variable is used for TSO console command and needs to be defined for the TSO command to execute properly.

-Use SET command to define or change ACCOUNT_NUMBER and use accountnumber optionally to define a value at startup for a profile.
+Use SET command to define or change each environmental variable noted above as needed and the new settings will be used by the application accordingly.

-<b>PROMPT</b> is a special setting that controls what the shell prompt value it should represent.
+<b>PROMPT</b> setting controls what the shell prompt value should represent.
 By default, the prompt value is ">".

-Prompt can be set and changed directly with the SET command.
+A prompt can be set and changed directly with the SET command.
 It can parse other ENV variables' value to use within its prompt value.

 For example:

     > env
     DOWNLOAD_PATH=/ZosShell
     HOSTNAME=hostname1